simon-staal/ISA_Lab/4-verilog-mu0/notes.md

 This loop initialises all the values in our RAM to 0 using a `for` loop.
 If the RAM_INIT_FILE parameter is not empty, values are loaded into memory using `$readmemh(RAM_INIT_FILE, memory)`
-RAM_INIT_FILE must be of the form memory_file.mem, a text file containing hex values seperated by whitespace.
+RAM_INIT_FILE must be of the form memory_file.txt, a text file containing hex values seperated by whitespace.

 *write path*